braver/isotope-ui/README.md

 ## Configuration

 - You can choose from a number of fonts included in this theme
-- You can select hip thin fonts, or more regular weights
+- You can select hip 'thin' fonts, or trusty old 'regular'
 - You can change font-sizes for the entire UI (everything will scale to fit) by putting this in your stylesheet:

 ```
-html, body { font-size: 9px;}
+html, body { font-size: 9px; }
 ```

 ## Fonts
-I'm packaging a number of fonts that were designed especially for user interfaces with this theme so you can pick and choose without having to find and install anything:
+I'm packaging a number of fonts that were designed especially for user interfaces with this theme.
+You can pick and choose without having to find and install anything:

 - Cantarell - the system font for GNOME 3 (by Dave Crossland)
 - Clear Sans - Intel's new font (by Daniel Ratighan)